-The platform's most

-popular languages are English, Spanish and French, which are studied in 122, 34 and 22 countries respectively, primarily in developing countries.
+The platform's most popular languages are English, Spanish and French, which are studied in 122, 34 and 22 countries respectively, primarily in developing countries.
 The Duolingo English test, which costs less and is more accessible than conventional English proficiency tests, is accepted by 4,000 higher education programmes.
-In 2023.

-income countries, and 180,000 tests were taken in countries engaged in active conflict.
+In 2023, 145,000 tests were taken in the world's least developed and lowest income countries, and 180,000 tests were taken in countries engaged in active conflict.